Spearfishing: Boat diving

 Boats, ships, kayaks, or even jetski can be used to access offshore reefs or ocean structure.
 Man-made structures such as oil rigs and Fish Aggregating Devices (FADs) are also fished.
 Sometimes a boat is necessary to access a location that is close to shore, but inaccessible by land.

 Methods and gear used for boat diving are similar to shore diving or blue water hunting, depending on the target prey.

-Boat diving is practiced worldwide.
+Boat diving is a worldwide activity.
 Hot spots include Mozambique, the Three Kings islands of New Zealand (yellowtail), Gulf of Mexico oil rigs (cobia, grouper) and the Great Barrier Reef (wahoo, dogtooth tuna).
 The deepwater fishing grounds off Cape Point, (Cape Town, South Africa) have become popular with trophy hunting, freediving spearfishers in search of Yellowfin Tuna.

 Blue water hunting

 Blue water hunting involves diving in open ocean waters for pelagic species.
 It involves accessing usually very deep and clear water and chumming for large pelagic fish species such as marlin, tuna, wahoo, or giant trevally.
 Blue water hunting is often conducted in drifts; the boat driver drops divers and allow them to drift in the current for up to several kilometres before collecting them.
 Blue water hunters can go for hours without seeing any fish, and without any ocean structure or a visible bottom the divers can experience sensory deprivation and have difficulty determining the size of a solitary fish.
 One technique to overcome this is to note the size of the fish's eye in relation to its body.
 Large specimens have a proportionally smaller eye.

 The creation of the Australian Bluewater Freediving Classic in 1995 in northern New South Wales was a way of creating interest and promotion of this format of underwater hunting, and contributed to the formation of the International Bluewater Spearfishing Records Committee.
 The IBSRC formed in 1996, was the first dedicated organization worldwide, created by recognized world leaders in blue-water hunting, to record the capture of pelagic species by blue-water hunters.

 The Blue Water World Cup in La Ventana, BCS, Mexico has also brought a large amount of notoriety to the sport.
 Started in 2006 by Dennis Haussler.
-Elite spear fishermen from all over the world compete in a 4 day format that involves very selective spearing of pelagic species, with Wahoo, AmberJack, Dorado, Roosterfish, Marlin and Tuna being the target species.
+Elite spearfishers from all over the world compete in a 4 day format that involves very selective spearing of pelagic species, with Wahoo, AmberJack, Dorado, Roosterfish, Marlin and Tuna being the target species.
 The diving is dynamic and challenging with depths that vary from 15 ft to over 100 ft.

 Notably, some blue water hunters use large multi-band wooden guns and make use of breakaway rigs to catch and subdue their prey.
 If the prey is large and still has fight left after being subdued, a second gun can provide a kill shot at a safe distance.
-This is acceptable to IBSRC and IUSA regulations as long as the spearo loads it himself in the water.
+This is acceptable to IBSRC and IUSA regulations as long as the diver loads it himself in the water.